-Such posts will have the functions described in Article 13.02-13.04 below.
+Such posts will have the functions described in Article 13.02-13.08 below.

-- (d) Structure.
-The Head of Paid Service will determine and publicise a description of the overall departmental structure of the Council showing the management structure and deployment of officers.
-This is set out at Chapter 7 of this Constitution. - (NB All references to the Council Solicitor in this Constitution shall include the Council Solicitor, and the Operational Director and Monitoring Officer (Legal, Organisational Development and Human Resources).
-In addition, all references to the Operational Director Human Resources in this Constitution shall include the Operational Director Human Resources, and the Operational Director and Monitoring Officer (Legal, Organisational Development and Human Resources.)
+(d) Structure.
+The Head of Paid Service will determine and publicise a description of the overall departmental structure of the Council showing the management structure and deployment of Officers.
+This is set out at Chapter 7 of this Constitution.

-13.02 Functions of the Head of Paid Service
+12.02 Functions of the Head of Paid Service

-- (a) Discharge of functions by the Council.
-The Head of Paid Service will report to full Council on the manner in which the discharge of the Council's functions is coordinated, the number and grade of officers required for the discharge of functions and the organisation of officers. - (b) Restrictions on functions.
-The Head of Paid Service may not be the Monitoring Officer but may hold the post of Chief Finance Officer if a qualified accountant.
+(a) Discharge of functions by the Council

+The Head of Paid Service will report to full Council on the manner in which the discharge of the Council's functions is co-ordinated, the number and grade of Officers required for the discharge of functions and the organisation of Officers.

+(b) Discharge of Other functions and responsibilities